afree22/COSC150/README.md

 # COSC150
-Repository to Share Projects for Advanced Programming
+Repository to keep track of projects for Advanced Programming.
+Projects are written in Java.